-SECTION 3313 "WATER SUPPLY FOR FIRE PROTECTION" IS AMENDED AS FOLLOWS:
+SECTION 3307.2 "WATER SUPPLY FOR FIRE PROTECTION" IS AMENDED AS FOLLOWS:

-Section 3313.1 When required.
-An approved and permanent water supply for fire protection shall be made available as soon as combustible building materials arrive on the site or upon commencement of vertical construction.
+Section 3307.2 When required.
+An approved and permanent water supply for fire protection shall be made available as soon as combustible building materials arrive on the site and prior to commencement of vertical construction.

-Exception: The fire code official is authorized to reduce the fire flow requirements for isolated buildings or a group of buildings in rural areas or small communities where the development of full fire flow requirements is impractical, and an approved temporary water supply is provided.
+Exception: The fire code official is authorized to reduce the fire flow requirements for isolated buildings, isolated subdivision model homes meeting the Cosumnes Fire Department model home standard, or a group of buildings in rural areas or small communities where the development of full fire flow requirements is impractical, and an approved temporary water supply is provided.

-SECTION 3313.2 "COMBUSTIBLE BUILDING MATERIALS" IS DELETED
+SECTION 3307.2.1 "COMBUSTIBLE BUILDING MATERIALS" IS DELETED

-SECTION 3313.3 "VERTICAL CONSTRUCTION OF TYPES III, IV, AND V CONSTRUCTION" IS DELETED
+SECTION 3307.2.2 "VERTICAL CONSTRUCTION OF TYPES III, IV, AND V CONSTRUCTION" IS DELETED

-SECTION 3313.3.1 "FIRE SEPARATION UP TO 30 FEET" IS DELETED
+SECTION 3307.2.2.1 "FIRE SEPARATION UP TO 30 FEET" IS DELETED

-SECTION 3313.3.2 "FIRE SEPARATION OF 30 FEET UP TO 60 FEET" IS DELETED
+SECTION 3307.2.2.2 "FIRE SEPARATION OF 30 FEET UP TO 60 FEET" IS DELETED

-SECTION 3313.3.3 "FIRE SEPARATION OF 60 FEET OR GREATER" IS DELETED
+SECTION 3307.2.2.3 "FIRE SEPARATION OF 60 FEET OR GREATER" IS DELETED

-SECTION 3313.4 "VERTICAL CONSTRUCTION, TYPE I AND II CONSTRUCTION" IS DELETED
+SECTION 3307.3 "VERTICAL CONSTRUCTION, TYPE I AND II CONSTRUCTION" IS DELETED

-SECTION 3313.5 "STANDPIPE SUPPLY" IS DELETED
+SECTION 3307.4 "STANDPIPE SUPPLY" IS DELETED

-SECTION 3319 "PREMISE IDENTIFICATION FOR BUILDINGS UNDER CONSTRUCTION" IS ADDED AS FOLLOWS:
+SECTION 3313 "PREMISE IDENTIFICATION FOR BUILDINGS UNDER CONSTRUCTION" IS ADDED AS FOLLOWS: